 With an ambition for the North of England to be a dynamic counterweight to London and the South-East economy, Leeds is set to thrive in the decades ahead as further regeneration work and investment projects get underway, attracting more businesses to the area.

 Leeds’ population growth also signals strong property investment potential.
-In the last 10 years Leeds’ population has increased 151%, seven times that of London.
+In the last 10 years, Leeds’ population has increased 151%, seven times that of London.
 The city has a population of 7 million within an hour’s drive, and more under 24-year olds than any other area outside the South-East.
-This means high rental opportunities for investors looking to own buy-to-let property.
+This means high rental opportunities for investors looking to own buy to let property in Leeds.

 3. Leeds Means Business

 Leeds’ status as one of the UK’s biggest business cities also makes it one of the most attractive for property investment.
 Leeds has a stable employment base thanks to a regional economy powered by some 126,000 companies and a 1.37-million-person workforce.
 Employment is forecast to increase by 6.5% over the next 10 years, faster than most other UK key cities.